+Clare County Council supervises 10 active approved establishments under its service contract with the FSAI.
 The audit team confirmed that official controls as they relate to Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs were being implemented.
-The two food businesses for which on-site verification was conducted were generally aware of their responsibilities under Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs; however, deficiencies were identified during on-site verification which indicated a lack of understanding of certain aspects of the Regulation.
-For example, neither food business operator could confirm that the laboratory they were using was using the testing methods stipulated in the Regulation.
-Additional guidance from the County Veterinary Officer is required for these food businesses in order to ensure that they are fully compliant with the requirements of the Regulation and to strengthen the related official controls.
+The two food businesses in which on-site verification was conducted were generally aware of their responsibilities under Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs.
+However, deficiencies were identified during on-site verification, which indicated a lack of understanding of certain aspects of the Regulation.
+Additional guidance is required for these food businesses in order to ensure that they are fully compliant with the requirements of the Regulation.